-6 Financial information
+Financial information

-Deloitte, S.L., independent auditors on the Registro Oficial de Auditores de Cuentas whose address is Plaza Pablo Ruiz Picasso, 1, 28020 Madrid, Spain, audited the consolidated annual accounts of the Issuer, the Parent, Ferrovial Agromán, Ferrovial Servicios, Cintra, Cespa and Cespa Gestión de Residuos for the year ended 31 December 2011 and 31 December 2012.
+Deloitte, S.L., independent auditors on the Registro Oficial de Auditores de Cuentas whose address is Plaza Pablo Ruiz Picasso, 1, 28020 Madrid, Spain, audited the consolidated annual accounts of the Issuer and the Parent for the year ended 31 December 2012 and 31 December 2013.
 The reports in respect of such annual accounts were unqualified.